Don’t forget to spring forward March 11th at 2 a.m.

 Spring is just around the corner!
 The proof?
-On Sunday March 12th, we spring forward one hour into Daylight Saving Time.
+On Sunday March 11th, we spring forward one hour into Daylight Saving Time.
 That’s the good news.
-The bad news is that we’ll lose an hour of sleep.
+The bad news is that we’ll lose an hour of sleep, which can have serious consequences for drivers.

 Go to bed early the days leading up to the time change